-To this end, the routing protocol MUST provide a set of features including 0-configuration at network ramp-up, (network-internal) self-organization and configuration due to topological changes, ability to support (network-external) patches and configuration updates.
-For the latter, the protocol SHOULD support multicast and broadcast addressing.
-The protocol SHOULD also support the formation and identification of groups of field devices in the network.
+To this end, the routing protocol(s) MUST provide a set of features including 0-configuration at network ramp-up, (network-internal) self-organization and configuration due to topological changes, ability to support (network-external) patches and configuration updates.
+For the latter, the protocol(s) MUST support multi- and broad-cast addressing.
+The protocol(s) SHOULD also support the formation and identification of groups of field devices in the network.